Megan Rapinoe: 2013–2014: Lyon

-In January 2013, Rapinoe signed for six months with Lyon, the French side that had previously won six consecutive French league championships and two straight European titles, for a reported €11,000 (or approximately $14,000) a month.
-Rapinoe played in six regular-season matches for the team, scoring two goals primarily playing as a left winger in the squad's 4–3–3 formation.
+In January 2013, Rapinoe signed for six months with Olympique Lyonnais, the French club that had previously won six consecutive French league championships and two straight European titles.
+Rapinoe's monthly salary was reportedly €11,000, (roughly $14,000).
+Rapinoe played in six regular-season matches for the team, scoring two goals.
+She played primarily as a left winger in the squad's 4–3–3 formation.

-Rapinoe made her UEFA Women's Champions League debut during the first leg of the 2012–13 quarterfinal against Malmö on March 20.
-She scored one goal during her 24 minutes on the pitch contributing to Lyon's 5–0 final victory.
-She later scored a goal and served an assist during Lyon's 6–1 win over Juvisy in the second leg of the semi-finals.
-Rapinoe became the fifth American woman in history to play in a Champions League final when Lyon faced German side VfL Wolfsburg on May 23.
-Lyon was defeated 1–0 in the final.
-Rapinoe concluded her Champions League debut having made five appearances, scoring two goals and serving one assist.

-After returning to Lyon for the 2013–14 season, Rapinoe scored three goals in her eight appearances for the club.
-During the 2013–14 Champions League, she made four appearances for Lyon and scored one goal during the team's 6–0 defeat of Twente.
-Lyon was eliminated in the Round of 16.
-In January 2014, it was announced that Rapinoe had ended her time with Lyon earlier than planned and would be returning to the Seattle Reign for the entire 2014 season.
-She finished her time with Lyon having scored eight goals in 28 matches in all competitions.
+Rapinoe made her UEFA Women's Champions League debut during the 2012–13 quarterfinal against Malmö on March 20, scoring one goal in Lyon's 5–0 victory.
+She later scored a goal and served an assist in a 6–1 win over Juvisy in the semifinal.
+Lyon was defeated by VfL Wolfsburg 1–0 in the final.
+During the 2013–14 season, Rapinoe scored three goals in her eight appearances for the club.
+During the 2013–14 Champions League, she made four appearances for Lyon and scored one goal.
+In June 2013, Rapinoe left Lyon earlier than planned to play for Seattle Reign FC.
+During her time with Lyon, Rapinoe scored eight goals in 28 matches across all competitions.